pivotal/docs-tap/tap-gui/tls/enable-self-signed-cert.hbs.md

 # Configure a TLS certificate by using a self-signed certificate

-This topic tells you how to use cert-manager to create a self-signed certificate issuer and then generate a certificate for Tanzu Developer Portal to use based on that issuer.
+This topic tells you how to use cert-manager to create a self-signed certificate issuer and then generate a certificate for Tanzu Developer Portal (formerly named Tanzu Application Platform GUI) to use based on that issuer.

 Some browsers and corporate policies do not allow you to visit webpages that have self-signed certificates.
 You might need to navigate through a series of error messages to visit the page.